← Back to trust

 Two alternative explanations for the observed patterns deserve explicit engagement.

 Token-market-efficiency as primary driver.
-An alternative explanation: the patterns Lui-Sun observe and the governance pressures BIT-0002 and BIT-0004 document reflect efficient token-market-sorting rather than signal-capital substitution.
-The efficient-market view holds that capital flows toward subnets with higher expected returns, which correlate with evaluative quality because high-quality subnets produce sustained demand.
-The Article’s response: the token-market-efficiency view predicts that capital flows follow quality over time.
+Under this explanation, the patterns Lui-Sun observe and the governance pressures BIT-0002 and BIT-0004 document reflect efficient token-market sorting.
+Capital flows toward subnets with higher expected returns, which correlate with evaluative quality because high-quality subnets produce sustained demand.
+That account predicts capital flows following quality over time.
 The observed patterns (bootstrapping capture, weak miner performance-reward correlation, extreme concentration) would be transient under efficient-market conditions.
 Their persistence across the Lui-Sun study period and the recurring governance pressures documented in the BIT process suggest that capital-flow-to-quality mapping is weak at best.
 The efficient-market explanation therefore requires additional mechanism specification to account for persistent divergence between capital and quality.

 13. Scope of Inference

-The available record is architecture-first rather than a subnet-by-subnet quality audit.
+The available record is architecture-first, with no subnet-by-subnet quality audit.
 Lui and Sun’s study ends on February 12, 2025 and relies on a protocol-native performance proxy, which limits what can be said about external quality.
 The subtensor runtime and traced public surfaces show how authority is weighted and how rewards are distributed; they do not by themselves establish evaluator competence, collusion, or construct validity for every subnet task.

 The historical OpenValidators mirror supplies one usable SN1 trace surface.
-The first ten answer-task rows in that surface close against historical archive-side identity, weight, and saved-score state.
+The first ten answer-task rows in that surface close against preserved identity, weight, and saved-score state.
 That surface is historically bounded and narrower than the full local validator event schema.

-Replacing the simplified local reconstruction with the stricter client-plus-chain route changes dense rows by only about 1-4 integer units across the whole emitted row, does not move top-50 overlap or exact-ratio, and changes Pearson only at the 1e-08 scale.
+Replacing the simplified local reconstruction with the stricter client-plus-chain route changes the dense row by about one integer unit on average (one to four across the whole emitted row), leaves top-50 overlap and exact-ratio unchanged, and moves Pearson only at the 1e-08 scale (section 11.7).
 The open dense remainder is better treated as a lag-and-residual-transform problem.

 Narrow chain-side structure does not identify a dead or empty subnet on its own.
 A traced calibration contrast is missing.
 Stronger calibration claims within SN1 will require an adjudication layer external to the subnet’s own reward machinery.
 The finding here is bounded to pressures inside Bittensor’s stake-weighted evaluation architecture.

-The analysis does not measure subnet-level construct validity for each of the 64 active subnets in the Lui-Sun study because subnet-level benchmarking is not yet available at that scale.
+The analysis does not measure subnet-level construct validity for each of the 64 active subnets in the Lui-Sun study because subnet-level benchmarking remains unavailable at that scale.
 The architectural claim (capitalized judgment is the runtime’s formalization pattern) is supported by the runtime evidence.
 The failure-mode claim (signal-capital substitution is a structural possibility under specific conditions) is supported by architectural analysis, governance evidence, and system-wide empirical patterns.
 The calibration claim at specific subnets remains an empirical question that subnet-level research can address.

 14. Conclusion

-Bittensor’s architectural choice is to formalize authority over evaluation rather than evaluation itself.
+Bittensor’s architectural choice is to formalize authority over evaluation while leaving evaluation itself in residual subnet practice.
 The subtensor runtime at specific code locations implements stake-weighted aggregation over validator-submitted weight vectors; the underlying evaluation is produced residually in subnet-specific validator practice.
-The two mechanisms this Article develops (capitalized judgment as architectural posture, signal-capital substitution as failure mode) name the institutional pattern this architectural choice produces.
+The two mechanisms developed here, capitalized judgment as architectural posture and signal-capital substitution as candidate failure mode, name the institutional pattern this architectural choice produces.

-Applying construct-validity theory (Cronbach and Meehl 1955; Adcock and Collier 2001), commensuration research (Espeland and Stevens 1998; Porter 1995), and classification theory (Bowker and Star 1999), the Article specifies the analytical implications of the capitalized-judgment architecture.
+Construct-validity theory (Cronbach and Meehl 1955; Adcock and Collier 2001), commensuration research (Espeland and Stevens 1998; Porter 1995), and classification theory (Bowker and Star 1999) specify the analytical implications of the capitalized-judgment architecture.
 The protocol performs commensuration at runtime scale, converting heterogeneous subnet-level judgments into a single reward-bearing metric through mechanisms that weight authority by capital.
 The commensuration inherits all validity failures that occur at earlier transitions (background concept, systematized concept, indicator, scores), because the runtime has no mechanism for detecting or correcting failures at those transitions.

 The governance record (BIT-0002, BIT-0004) documents specific pressures within the architecture.
 The system-wide empirical record (Lui and Sun 2025) documents specific patterns within the protocol’s internal vocabulary.
 The SN1 packet trace documents a concrete local scoring mechanism and its connection to chain-facing weights.
 Together, these sources support architectural claims about the capitalized-judgment mechanism and failure-mode claims about signal-capital substitution as a structural possibility.
 Calibration claims for specific subnets require external-benchmark evidence that future research can develop.

-The residual-formalization research programme predicts that residuals do not remain inert.
-In Bittensor, the residual evaluation layer (task definition, scoring methodology, construct operationalization) is where institutional consequence accumulates.
+In Bittensor, residuals do not remain inert.
+The residual evaluation layer, task definition, scoring methodology, and construct operationalization, is where institutional consequence accumulates.
 What the runtime does not formalize, subnets must supply through their own practice, and that supply determines whether the protocol’s capitalized-judgment architecture produces calibrated or miscalibrated reward allocation.
 The protocol’s formal openness to subnet variation coexists with structural pressure toward capital-aligned authority, and the balance between these forces is the determinative question for effective evaluation in the Bittensor ecosystem.

 References